sagemath/trac_to_gh/Issue 6192.md

 # Issue 6192: numerical noise on x86 fedora core 8 (cicero on skynet)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6192

 Original creator: was